freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 Once logged in, you will see a chat-like user interface:

-- The top of the left panel shows your username, if you are logged in, or the sign-in button.
+- The top of the left panel shows your username, if you are not working in offline mode.
+Clicking your username shows the menu.

-- The action area of the left panel provides the ability to search for sources, toggle the sort order, select multiple sources, and delete sources.
+- The action area of the left panel provides the ability to search submissions, star sources, select multiple sources, delete sources, toggle sort order, and filter the source list.

 - The larger portion of the left panel holds the list of sources that have submitted to your instance.
 Each source is identified to you with a two word pseudonym.
 You will also